 If you already know that you need professional advice on planning obligations, we'd encourage you to get in touch and take advantage of our sophisticated and forward-thinking service.

 Alternatively, if you aren't entirely sure of the distinctions between these areas of planning law, or are simply interested in learning more before you call, we explain more below.
+Find out more about Planning Applications.

 A planning obligation is a legal agreement entered into by a developer to provide infrastructure and services.
 The infrastructure and services may be on or off the site, and may involve paying sums of money.
 A planning obligation covers legal agreements to provide infrastructure and services that cannot be covered by planning conditions.
+Find out more about Compulsory Purchase Orders.

 Unilateral Undertakings, Section 106 Agreements and the Community Infrastructure Levy are all related to planning obligations.